visgl/luma.gl/docs/api-reference/core/transform.md

 Updates buffer bindings with provided buffer objects for one or more source or destination buffers.

 * `sourceBuffers` (`Object`) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Attribute`, `Buffer` or attribute descriptor object.
-* `destinationBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader varying and value is the corresponding `Buffer` object.
+* `feedbackBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader varying and value is the corresponding `Buffer` object.
 * `elementCount` (`Integer`, Optional) - Number set to vertex count when rendering the model.
 If not supplied, the previously set element count is used.

 ### run